alexpermiakov/simple-react-notifications/README.md

 );
 ```

-You can omit the duration param.
-The default value (400ms) will be used.
+You can specify only in or out params as well.

 ### Remove notification items programmatically